ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To visualise the analysis results retrieved above, one can calculate the
 confidence band of the spectral fit.
-The tool ctbutterfly takes the optimised
-source model as input.
+The :ref:`ctbutterfly` tool takes the optimised source model as input.
 It takes the covariance matrix from the fit to conduct a
 Gaussian error propagation for each energy value.
 It will write the
 butterfly information into an ASCII file.
 The following example shows how to compute such a butterfly from the command